-As well as progressing its own drug discovery programmes, Beactica enters into partnerships selectively with other companies and world-leading drug discovery centres.
-This provides an efficient and flexible way to leverage the power of Beactica's drug discovery platform and build additional value for the Company.
+As well as progressing its own drug discovery programmes, Beactica Therapeutics enters into partnerships selectively with other companies and world-leading drug discovery centres.
+The nature of the agreement provides an efficient and flexible way for the partnering organisation to leverage the power of Beactica Therapeutic's unique drug discovery platform to identify novel drug targets and strengthen the pipeline.

-The collaboration with Dong-A ST started in October 2016.
+The collaboration with Dong-A ST was initiated in October 2016 and extended in March 2019.
 The aim of the partnership is to jointly develop novel anti-cancer drugs against certain disease-related oncology targets.

-Under the terms of the agreement, Dong-A ST gained exclusive global rights for the further development and commercialization of Beactica’s small molecule inhibitors against multiple members of a family of epigenetic enzymes.
-The partnership pools existing compound series from both companies and combines Beactica's unique early-stage lead generation capabilities with DONG-A ST's strengths in downstream pre-clinical and clinical development of new therapeutic agents.
+Under the terms of the agreement, Dong-A ST gained exclusive global rights for the further development and commercialisation of Beactica’s small molecule inhibitors against multiple members of a family of epigenetic enzymes.
+The partnership pools existing compound series from both companies and combines Beactica's unique early-stage lead generation capabilities with Dong-A ST's strengths in downstream pre-clinical and clinical development of new therapeutic agents.

 The collaboration with VIB and KU Leuven’s Centre for Drug Design and Discovery (CD3) was announced in March 2019.
 The aim of the partnership is to generate new leads against an innovative target for a range of inflammatory conditions.